flotwig/git-mirror-docker/README.md

 This is a Docker image based on [`git-mirror`][git-mirror], for mirroring GitHub repos to GitLab/other Git remotes on a push webhook event from a GitHub repo.

+> Want to mirror GitLab CI status checks back to the original GitHub commits?
+Check out [`gitlab-ci-github-status-checks`][gitlab-ci-github-status-checks], also fully Dockerized.

 Docker Hub: https://hub.docker.com/r/flotwig/git-mirror

 ## Image Details